stock photo of oil serum

 Bottom Line: Serums vs Oils

-Choosing between a serum and an oil comes down to your specific skin needs and preferences.
-If your primary goal is to deliver potent, water-soluble active ingredients for targeted treatment like anti-aging or brightening, a traditional serum might be more beneficial.
+Choosing between a traditional serum and an oil serum comes down to your specific skin needs and preferences.
+If your primary goal is to deliver potent, water-soluble active ingredients like niacinamide or peptides, a traditional serum might be more beneficial.

 On the other hand, if you seek deep nourishment and hydration alongside the delivery of oil-soluble actives, an oil serum could be your ideal choice.